 Air pollution may cause some cases of COPD, or make the disease worse.
 Air pollution can be indoor air pollution or outdoor air pollution.
 Indoor air pollution seems to be involved in more cases of COPD than outdoor air pollution.
 Indoor air pollution includes fumes from indoor fires or stoves, and dusts, fumes or chemicals present in some workplaces.
 The combination effect of long-term exposure at work to air pollutants and smoking increases the chances of developing COPD.

 A small number of people have a hereditary (genetic) risk of COPD due to very rare protein deficiencies that can lead to lung, liver and blood disorders.
 (The condition is called alpha-1-antitrypsin deficiency).
 Less than 1 in 100 cases of COPD are due to this.

 - Cough is usually the first symptom to develop.
 It is productive with phlegm (sputum).
 It tends to come and go at first, and then gradually becomes more persistent (chronic).
-You may think of your cough as a 'smokers cough' in the early stages of the disease.
+You may think of your cough as a 'smoker's cough' in the early stages of the disease, but this doesn't mean you should dismiss it - indeed, a 'smoker's cough' is a reason to see your GP.
 It is when the breathlessness begins that people often become concerned.